movses/spring-boot-jpa-gradle-rest-web-service/readme.md

 ```

 @compamy.json is a json template for company: you can use example.json, find more specific samples under src/main/resources/ folder or create one in your own.
+json fields are the following:

+-Name
+-Address
+-City
+-Country
+-Email (not required)
+-Phone Number (not required)
+-One or more beneficial owner(s)

+@owners.json is a json array containing comma separated list of new beneficial owners

 ## building from source code